kyverno/website/content/en/docs/Writing policies/mutate.md

 ---
 title: Mutating Resources
 description: >
-  Update resources during admission controls
+  Update resources during admission control
 weight: 4
 ---

 A ```mutate``` rule can be used to modify matching resources.
 A mutate rule can be written as a RFC 6902 JSON Patch, a strategic merge patch, or as an overlay pattern.

 By using a ```patch``` in the [JSONPatch - RFC 6902](http://jsonpatch.com/) format, you can make precise changes to the resource being created.
 A ```strategic merge patch``` is useful for controlling merge behaviors on elements with lists.
 Using an ```overlay``` is convenient for describing the desired state of the resource.